jellysg/42-Singapore/02_so_long/readme.md

 }
 ```
 What happens is the window will wait for the user to input keypresses or close the window.
-When a key is pressed, it will print the pressed key in the terminal.
+- When a key is pressed, it will print the pressed key in the terminal.
-When window is closed, it will carry out the function on_destroy.
+- When window is closed, it will carry out the function on_destroy.
-> KeyPress and DestroyNotify are X11 events, accessible via importing the X11 headers.
+> KeyPress and DestroyNotify are X11 events; accessible via importing the X11 headers.